Dealin' with Gallstones: How I Handled It and Some Tips

 Lifestyle ChangeDescription

-Maintain a healthy weightPacking on extra pounds puts you at higher risk for some pesky health issues.
-Try to keep your body mass index (BMI) in the range of 18.5 to 24.9.
+Maintain a healthy weightPacking on extra pounds can raise your chances of running into some unwanted problems.
+Try to keep your body mass index (BMI) between 18.5 and 24.9 to stay in a good place.

 Increase fiber intakeEating enough fiber keeps your guts in check, stopping nasty stuff from turning into troublemakers.
 Shoot for 25-35 grams of fiber every day to keep things running smooth.